 Hedge Coke recounts surviving domestic violence, racism, addiction, and an extraordinary number of challenges.
 By drawing upon a variety of poetic and prosaic forms, she simulates and transforms the rhythms and sounds of her people.
 Dog Road Woman is a sublime presentation of the strength, beauty, and spirit of the nations.

-To order Rock, Ghost, Willow, Deer AIROS Native American Calling Book of the Month from the University of Nebraska Press [memoir] [Native memoir] [North American Memoir]
+AIROS Native American Calling Book of the Month from the University of Nebraska Press [memoir] [Native memoir] [North American Memoir]

 It is a rare pleasure to unleash beauty upon the ever-tragic world, an exception to the plagued misfortune of greed, despair, and injury.
 Though elements of colonization do present certain challenges and malady to a natural world inhabited for tens of thousands of years by peoples steeped in ideologies, practical and philosophic systems, they do not overcome the lingual sensibilities and prowess of the poets representing the areas of the planet present in this text.
 Instead the poets overcome the intrusion.